 The first stage of treatment for most drug and alcohol abuse recovery programs is detoxification, which gets the drugs or alcohol out of the patient’s system.
 After detoxification, the patient must learn to live without the drugs or alcohol, which may mean addressing underlying mental disorders, life stressors, and medical issues.

 Once the initial treatment is complete, the recovering addict should work with his or her doctor to develop a plan to keep from relapsing and using drugs in the future.
 Relapse prevention is just as important as the initial detox and treatment plans, since any failure at this stage can undo all the progress already achieved.

-Withdrawal symptoms are a big challenge to recovery from drug or alcohol abuse.
+Withdrawal symptoms are a major challenge to recovery from drug or alcohol abuse.
 Some drugs cause severe withdrawal symptoms when the user suddenly stops taking the drug.
 This can lead the user to relapse in an attempt to ease the withdrawal symptoms.
 In the case of certain drugs, such as opioids, the cycle of cessation and relapse can contribute to an accidental overdose if the user returns to using the same dose that they previously used before quitting.

 For these types of drugs, a controlled tapering off of the drug done under the care of a trained medical professional in an inpatient setting can help control withdrawal symptoms and prevent a relapse.
 Relapses after the conclusion of treatment are another potential challenge that former drug users face.
 The longer a person spends in treatment, the less likely that person is to have a relapse.